 - Career Coaching (Information, Advice and Guidance)

 The PG Certificate consists of four modules: two core 20 credit modules and two 10 credit optional modules.
-All modules are taught via a blend of contact time and distance learning.
-The blend varies according to each module (see table).
 The course involves engaging in significant amounts of both independent study and group teaching.
 Its flexible nature means that you can plot an individual track through the course and use the virtual and physical learning environments to make contact with others.
-Everyone will start with the core modules: Career Development Theories and the next available Challenges of Careers Work in Higher Education module.
-These modules run twice a year (see dates and further details in the AGCAS events calendar).
+You will start with the core modules, firstly Career Development Theories and then Challenges of Careers Work in Higher Education module.
+These modules run twice a year.

-Vary between 20-40 students dependent on the module. /p>
+Vary between 5-40 students dependent on the module.

 Minimum requirements 2:ii in any discipline.
 If you have alternative qualifications and relevant experience, you are welcome to discuss these with the course team.
-Applicants must be working in a higher education careers context and able to produce written work of a good standard
+Applicants must be working in a higher education career and employability development context.

 English language requirements Band A